unplugin-vue-cssvars

 Core Strategy

-will analyze the referenced css file from the component and inject it into sfc, don't worry about generating redundant code, packaging tools (such as vite) will automatically handle it.
+1.When using the development server, unplugin-vue-cssvars will analyze the referenced css file from the component, and inject styles in the transformation code of @vitejs/plugin-vue 2.When building, unplugin-vue-cssvars will analyze the referenced css file from the component and inject it into sfc, don't worry about generating redundant code, packaging tools (such as vite) will automatically handle it.

 Install